 English Department

 The English Department is staffed with an experienced and enthusiastic faculty who dedicate their time and effort to reading and writing across the curriculum.
-They infuse their teaching with dedication to the subject matter: grammar, composition, creative and practical writing, the reading and analytical study of both British and American literature, and public speaking skills.
-The department offers adaptive learning opportunities for Freshman and Sophomore students who benefit from reinforcement of comprehension and writing skills.
-Advanced Placement is offered on the Junior and Senior levels for those students who wish to challenge their academic abilities.
+They infuse their teaching with dedication to the subject matter: grammar, composition, creative and practical writing, the reading and analytical study of British, American, and World Literature, and public speaking skills.
+The department offers adaptive learning opportunities for Freshmen and Sophomore students who benefit from the reinforcement of organizational, comprehension, and writing skills.
+Advanced Placement is offered on the Junior and Senior levels for those students who wish to challenge their academic abilities and seek dual enrollment on the collegiate level.

-Freshmen: Grammar, Composition, Literature Survey, Research, Reading I
+Freshmen: Composition, Grammar, and Literature Survey; Reading and Writing I

-Juniors: American Literature, Creative Writing, AP British Literature, Real World Writing
+Juniors: American Literature, Advanced Placement English Language and Composition; Real World Writing

 Chairperson: Mrs. Kathy Schucker